letsdoit-go/guru/README.md

 ### "Controller 'POT1' not found"
 - The controller name in your mapping doesn't match hardware
 - Check logs for `NewControllerMap` event showing available controllers
-- Verify Pin Proxy server is running and controllers are connected
+- Verify Sensei server is running and controllers are connected

 ### "Failed to initialize mapping"
 - Track, plugin, or parameter name doesn't exist in Sushi